dberghi/SELD-distance-features/README.md

 Please consider citing our paper if you use these features in your work.
 Many thanks!

 > Davide Berghi and Philip J. B. Jackson.
-Reverberation-based Features for Sound Event Localization and Detection with Distance Estimation.
-ArXiv (preprint), 2025.
+Reverberation-based Features for Sound Event Localization and Detection with Distance Estimation. arXiv preprint arXiv: 2504.08644, 2025.

 ## References